jordymeow/meow-gallery/readme.txt

 Nothing yet.

 == Changelog ==

+= 3.3.3 =
+* Fix: A few CSS glitches were corrected.

 = 3.3.2 =
 * Add: Container for the gallery and its inline CSS, to avoid breaking DOM parsers.